jack4hughes/cv/cv_copy.md

 # Academic History:

 ## BEng Robotics: 2:1 (2025)
-- Designed robot control system using handheld controller input and gaze-tracking using ROS2 and OpenCV.
+- Designed robot control system for a Kinova Jaco assistive robotic arm using handheld controller and gaze-tracking user inputs.
-- Designed embedded systems for robot control, requiring communication between different micro-controllers using UART and interfacing with digital and analog sensors.
+- Designed embedded systems for robot control, requiring communication between different micro-controllers using UART, interfacing with digital and analog sensors and hardware/software debugging.
-- Trained and evaluated the performance of machine vision models for classifying and localising objects within an image.
+- Trained and evaluated the performance of machine vision models object detection and robot positioning.

 ## BA Broadcast Journalism: (2022)
 - Learned video and audio editing, as well as camera and presenting